Skip to main content

 Important

 Starting with version 4.15.127.200127, Bitdefender Endpoint Security Tools provides full support for Content Control in macOS Big Sur 11.2 (see the release notes).
 Previously on macOS Big Sur 11.0 and 11.1, Content Control had entered the passthrough mode and stopped any connection filtering when another application with a network extension was installed on the endpoint (for example, Cisco AnyConnect VPN).
 This happened due to an incompatibility issue of the operating system.
-In such situation, the GravityZone console displayed the following error message: "Unknown issue (Product.NetworkExtensionIsDisabled.NetworkExtensionIncompatibility)".
+In such a situation, the GravityZone console displayed the following error message: "Unknown issue (Product.NetworkExtensionIsDisabled.NetworkExtensionIncompatibility)".

 For details about the Bitdefender Endpoint Security Tools support in macOS Big Sur, refer to Bitdefender support for macOS Big Sur.